Sigma announces $100M in ARR

 • Regulatory compliance issues

-See how a Fortune 500 food wholesaler improved vendor performance using supply chain data analytics.
+Sigma pro tip: See how a Fortune 500 food wholesaler improved vendor performance using supply chain data analytics.

-5. Route Optimization
+5. Route optimization

 Due to cost reduction initiatives and sustainability efforts, many logistics companies are seeking ways to optimize routes.
 GPS data, road condition data, and weather data can be combined with fleet data to identify the best route for each vehicle at any given time.
 Companies can define which route is best based on a variety of different factors, including traffic, travel time, and fuel efficiency.
 Additionally, the value of this data increases as more of it accumulates, since route data and driving history data can be mined for patterns and trends over time.

-6. Performance Management
+6. Performance management

 Resources of both the human and mechanical sort perform best when they’re managed and maintained optimally.
 Supply chain data analytics can help companies understand the performance of their workforce and identify inefficient processes and workflows as well as ideal schedules for breaks.
 Sensors on company equipment automatically send performance and maintenance data, so managers can prevent bottlenecks due to downtime.